KingOfRaccoon/LCT_ADMIN/README.md

 # Preview production build
 npm run preview

+# Run unit and integration tests
+npm test
 ```

 ### Development Server
 The application runs on `http://localhost:5173` by default.

+### Testing & Quality

+- **Node test runner:** `npm test` executes unit and integration suites across the sandbox server and front-end bindings.
+- **Linting:** `npm run lint` keeps JavaScript and JSX consistent with the shared ESLint config.

+### Component Playground

+- `npm run playground` launches a Ladle-powered catalog with interactive Screen Builder blueprints and widget presets.
+- `npm run playground:build` produces a static build you can host alongside the main app for design reviews.
+- Stories live in `src/playground/stories` and automatically apply the shared design tokens for visual parity with the builder canvas.

+### Debug logging

+- Set `VITE_VC_TRACE=true` (for Vite) or `VC_TRACE=true` (for Node-based sandboxes/tests) to enable verbose logging via `src/utils/logger.js`.
+- Toggle logging at runtime in the browser console with `window.__VC_TRACE__ = true`.

 ## 🎨 Design Tokens & Cross-Platform Styling